 Test automation

 It presupposes the involvement of automated testing on a large scale.
-The strategy aims to optimize and accelerate the QA routine by automating repetitive tasks.
+The test automation strategy aims to optimize and accelerate the QA routine by automating repetitive tasks.
 However, automation testing has certain limitations since some types of checks (for instance, user acceptance testing) are more effective when submitted for manual testing by human experts.

 Usability and user experience-focused testing